avatar-kaleb/kalebmckelvey-site/blog/honeypot-cult-article-the-importance-of-team-standards-or-not.md

 When working on a large product like MacOs or Android, working with many developers, and having a huge impact if a bug affects users, then you will want very high standards.
 Code should be rigorously reviewed and tested to make sure no impacts on the user will occur.

-## How can leaders use standards effectively?
+## How can leaders use standards effectively

 First and foremost, **standards should be created by and for the current team.**